EpicTask/epictask/services/task_management/README.md

 # Task Management Service
-The Task Management Service is a component of Task Coin, providing functionalities related to task management and organization.
-It enables users to create, assign, update, and track tasks efficiently within the Task Coin ecosystem.
+The Task Management Service is a component of Epic Task, providing functionalities related to task management and organization.
+It enables users to create, assign, update, and track tasks efficiently within the Epic Task ecosystem.

 ## Features
 - Task Creation: Users can create new tasks by providing relevant details such as title, description, deadlines, and other necessary information.